Josh-Powlison/showpony/readme.md

 An easy-to-use engine for telling stories in any medium and across any media!

+# What are some of its awesome features?

+* Fullscreen: on any device, for any medium!
+* Built-in easy archives: go to the menu and just click and drag across the screen to go to any part quickly!
+* Mix media- video, comics, songs, books, visual novels, and more can all be viewed in a streamlined experience!

 # Can you show me Showpony in action?

 [Game Plan!
 (Webmanga)](http://gameplanmanga.com/)